ministryofjustice/data-and-analytics-engineering/src/content/about/join-us.md

 ### What kind of people are you looking for for these roles?

-We are really keen to break away from the archetypal views of a Data Engineer and Analytics Engineer.
+We are really keen to break away from the archetypal views of a data engineer and analytics engineer.
 We really encourage anyone with the relevant skills and willingness to learn to apply.
 We will support you to learn skills you may not yet had the opportunity to learn, but show an eagerness to.

 ### Sounds good, but I still have some questions.
 Where can I ask them?